Will our Sun explode? Does every star end in a supernova? How are black holes formed? Ask Science explores the science behind the stars.

 Photons leaving our Sun do not arrive instantaneously on Earth, but instead, travel at the finite speed of light.
 That travel time is roughly 8 minutes.
-So if a super villain threw an enormous, heat-resistant blanket over the Sun, we would live in blissful unawareness for long enough to make ourselves one last sandwich (or listen to an Everyday Einstein podcast!).
+So if a super villain threw an enormous, heat-resistant blanket over the Sun, we would live in blissful unawareness for long enough to make ourselves one last sandwich (or listen to an Ask Science podcast!).

 Eventually, after 10 billion years or so, depending on how big the star was initially, the star will run out of hydrogen in its core to burn.
 Our Sun is about half way through its hydrogen burning phase.
 This means it has enough fuel for about another 4.5-5 billion years.

 Once a star like our Sun exhausts the hydrogen in its core, the core will start to contract again.
 Except this time, there won’t be any radiation pressure to balance the gravity.
 During this core contraction stage, the temperature and pressure in the core increase again.

 The star also burns the hydrogen in the layers surrounding the core, a process that heats the star’s outermost layers.
 These heated outer layers expand, causing the overall size of the star to increase.

 The now larger, puffier star has a lower surface temperature (since the same amount of heat is now spread out over a larger surface), and thus appears reddened.
 Stars in this phase of their evolution are dubbed “red giant stars,” and their puffy, poorly-defined outer edges give them a fuzzy appearance.